chvieira2/livablestreets/README.md

 Want more?
 Don't panic.
 You can add more cities!

 ## Can I add more cities?
 Yes.
 However, we use a free service with limited capacity to host our application (Heroku).
-The easiest ways to add a city are: 1) to contact us; or 2) to run the app locally.
+The easiest way to add a city are: 1) to contact us; or 2) to run the app locally.

 If you run livablestreets locally, you are now free to add all cities of your interest.
 For that you should:
 1. Open to livablestreets/params.py, and include it in the list of preloaded cities ("preloaded_cities" variable).
-City name must be spelled in the local language (several language accent markers are supported).
+City name must be as it is spelled in the local language (several language accent markers are supported).
 Save the file.
 2. Run livablestreets/generator.py file and wait.
 The calculation may take several hours for larger cities.
-We recommend you to do it overnight.
+We recommend that you to do it overnight.
 3. Once done, reload the app and your cities will be included as a choice in the drop down menu.